prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

   + Gain familiarity with the Python programming language, focusing on variables and conditional logic.
   + Learn how to process and validate user inputs in Python.
-  + Learn how to import and access functionality provided by Python modules.
+  + Learn how to import and access functionality provided by built-in Python modules and third-party Python packages.
   + Practice editing, saving, and executing local Python programs.
   + Practice incorporating version control into your local development process.